openstack-archive/collectd-openstack-plugins/doc/source/troubleshooting.rst

       Avoid deeper levels because they do not render well.

 ================================================
-collectd-ceilometer-plugin troubleshooting guide
+collectd-openstack-plugins troubleshooting guide
 ================================================

-If you experience issues while deploying or using collectd-ceilometer-plugin, the information below can help diagnose the problem:
+If you experience issues while deploying or using collectd-openstack-plugins, the information below can help diagnose the problem:

 - What version of keystone is being used in the deployment?